sixty-nine/LiipRasterizeBundle/README.md

  - `cache.ttl`- The time to live of temporary files in seconds.
 Defaults to 5 minutes.

+### How images are cached

+Rendering a screenshot of a webpage is time consuming because the page needs to be fetched and rendered by PhantomJS.
+On the other hand resizing the images is an easy and fast process.

+This is why this bundle uses a two step caching mechanism for the images.

+What happens exactly when you request a screenshot is the following:

+ - the bundle checks if a full size screenshot exists in the cache

+ - if not or it has expired, PhantomJS is used to fetch and render the image

+ - the bundle checks if a resized version of the image that fits the request exists in the cache

+ - if not or it has expired, the bundle creates a resized version of the full size screenshot

+ - the resized version of the image is returned

+The cache uses sha1 hashing to match URLs with cached files.

 ### TODO

  - Add viewport options for the twig rasterize function